jdillonh/Vynth/README.md

 and will output 1 for MIDI 127 and 0 for MIDI 0.

 <img src="https://github.com/jdillonh/Vynth/blob/pending-cord/examples/multiply.png" width="50">

 The **Multiply** Module takes two inputs and simply multiplies them.

 ### Output
-The **&omega;** (output) module represents the end of the patch.
+The **&Omega;** (output) module represents the end of the patch.
 Its three inputs correspond to the three color channels Red, Green and Blue.
 There must be exactly one &omega; module.
 If nothing is connected to the &omega; module, or there is not exactly one of them, the patch will not compile.

 ### Other Controls
 New in V2 is the *REC* button.
 You can now create gif or png recordings of your patches!

-The *X* button in the top-left will toggle hiding / showing the ui so you can see your patches in all their glory.
+The **X** button in the top-left will toggle hiding / showing the ui so you can see your patches in all their glory.

 ## Examples & Techniques
 Tiling Patterns: